 Reporting Rental Income on Foreign Real Estate

 United States citizens who own foreign real estate will have to report their rental income if they rent the real estate to tenants.
 Deductions that can be applied to rental property located in other countries are the same as the deductions that can be applied to rental properties located in the United States—these include mortgage interest, management fees and expenses, local property taxes, and repairs.
 Foreign real estate owners should note, though, that their foreign rental income and deductions must be reported in United States currency.
-Rental income made from renting foreign estate qualifies for exclusion through the Foreign-Earned Income Exemption if the owner passes either the physical presence test or the bona fide residence test.
+You should use a tax professional to help with this currency conversion.

 Expert Accountants Specializing in Foreign Real Estate

 If you feel daunted by the idea of navigating the United States tax code as you prepare to report your foreign real estate, get in touch with the international tax accountants from U.S. Tax Help.
 With more than 30 years of experience preparing and planning international taxes for American expats, the group of tax experts that work with U.S. Tax Help can make the reporting process easy.
 Call U.S. Tax Help at (541) 362-9127 today.